golib/goenv/README.md

 ### goenv shell

-Sets a shell-specific Ruby version by setting the `GOENV_VERSION` environment variable in your shell.
-This version overrides application-specific versions and the global version.
+Sets a shell-specific Golang version by setting the `GOENV_VERSION` environment variable in your shell.
+This version overrides project-specific versions and the global version.

-    $ goenv shell jruby-1.7.1
+    $ goenv shell go1

 When run without a version number, `goenv shell` reports the current value of `GOENV_VERSION`.
 You can also unset the shell version: